How To Use Median For Budgeting: Easy Step-By-Step

 • Were there any categories where you over- or under-spent?

 If needed, adjust the next month’s medians based on your updated data.
+These small adjustments help your numbers stay relevant as your habits naturally change over time.
 Over time, this approach not only keeps your budget relevant; it also trains you to spot trends, control impulsive spending, and plan for upcoming changes.

 Remember: The median method isn’t about perfection.
 It’s about building a budget that works with your life, not against it.